Young Pioneer Tours

 Songun and the KPA in recent years

 Since the mid-90s, then, the KPA have featured prominently in North Korean politics and economics.
-Some felt that after Kim Jong Un took power, the prominence of the military might be scaled down, but this has not happened; Songun and Juche remain the guiding stars of North Korean state ideology.
+Some felt that after Kim Jong Un took power, the prominence of the military might be scaled down, but this has not happened that quickly; Songun and Juche remain the guiding stars of North Korean state ideology.

 North Koreans are generally very knowledgeable about Songun, and when you take a trip with Young Pioneer Tours to North Korea, your guides will be more than happy to answer any questions you might have about the state ideologies of the country.